zeruhur/gist/GIST!.md

 # Freeform Magic

 Everyone with Magical skill may try to cast a spell.
-Spells are invoked by wording a simple frase composed by an **action verb** and an **object**.
+Spells are invoked by wording a simple frase composed by a **focus** and a **locus**.

 To cast a spell a player has to make a Magical Check against the difficulty set by the Referee.